We believe that sharing our ideas and engaging in collaborative conversations is one of the best ways of getting things moving.

 Warwick Powell’s (2008) Working Paper “Who runs the show?
 Summer of Discontent: financialisation, corporate governance failures and political irresponsibility in Queensland’s electricity distribution sector”, is available here.

 A number of conference papers (2015) that deal with Townsville’s CBD development ambitions, the Townsville Strand, “why it works” and how it gets (unsuccessfully) drawn into the politics of urban renewal are available here.

 Warwick Powell publishes a regular post on LinkedIn.
 Some of these are republished here as PDFs:

 Warwick Powell has begun a regular column with Duo Magazine, a monthly Townsville-based publication with a circulation of 44,000 hard copies and 33,000 online visitations.
 The Magazine has won numerous awards and is recognised as a leader in high production values publications in regional markets.
 It can be accessed here.
-Individual articles can also be accessed by clicking on these links:
+A selection of individual articles can also be accessed by clicking on these links:

 Townsville City Council’s 2014 Culture Matters report has been referred to frequently in various blog posts.
 It does not appear to be locatable via a standard search engine search.
 So for those who are curious, it is available here: Culture Matters.

 The 2013 KPMG Townsville Stadium Final Feasibility Study is available here: Townsville Stadium Study – Final copy.

 Warwick Powell recently presented at the Queensland Parliamentary Committee Hearing on the Environmental Protection (Chain of Responsibility) Amendment Bill 2016.
 A copy of Warwick’s oral submission is available here: Statement to Parliamentary Committee 5 March 2016.